Horses cause chaos on Welwyn Garden City mane road

 The traffic measure stayed in place until just after 11am, as a fence was once again repaired.

-The aftermath was captured on camera by 16-year-old James Chapman, from Great North Road, WGC, who snapped pictures of police taking the horses back to their fields.
+The aftermath was captured on camera by 16-year-old James Chapman, who snapped pictures of police taking the horses back to their fields.

-A police spoksewoman said the bizarre events caused long tailbacks in both directions, and traffic was only now getting back to normal.
+A police spokeswoman said the bizarre events caused long tailbacks in both directions, and traffic was only now getting back to normal.